teilomillet/gollm/README.md

 ## Key Features

-- **Unified API for Multiple LLM Providers:** Shape your golem's mind using various providers, including OpenAI, Anthropic, Groq, and Ollama.
-Seamlessly switch between models like GPT-4, GPT-4o-mini, Claude, and Llama-3.1.
+- **Unified API for Multiple LLM Providers:** Interact seamlessly with various providers, including OpenAI, Anthropic, Groq, and Ollama.
+Easily switch between models like GPT-4, GPT-4o-mini, Claude, and Llama-3.1.
-- **Easy Provider and Model Switching:** Mold your golem's capabilities by configuring preferred providers and models with simple configuration options.
+- **Easy Provider and Model Switching:** Configure preferred providers and models with simple options.
-- **Flexible Configuration Options:** Customize your golem's essence using environment variables, code-based configuration, or configuration files to suit your project's needs.
+- **Flexible Configuration Options:** Customize using environment variables, code-based configuration, or configuration files.
-- **Advanced Prompt Engineering:** Craft sophisticated instructions to guide your golem's responses effectively.
+- **Advanced Prompt Engineering:** Craft sophisticated instructions to guide your AI's responses effectively.
-- **PromptOptimizer:** Automatically refine and improve your prompts for better results, with support for custom metrics and different rating systems.
+- **Prompt Optimizer:** Automatically refine and improve your prompts for better results, with support for custom metrics and different rating systems.
 - **Memory Retention:** Maintain context across multiple interactions for more coherent conversations.
-- **Structured Output and Validation:** Ensure your golem's outputs are consistent and reliable with JSON schema generation and validation.
+- **Structured Output and Validation:** Ensure outputs are consistent and reliable with JSON schema generation and validation.
-- **Provider Comparison Tools:** Test your golem's performance across different LLM providers and models for the same task.
+- **Provider Comparison Tools:** Test performance across different LLM providers and models for the same task.
-- **High-Level AI Functions:** Empower your golem with pre-built functions like `ChainOfThought` for complex reasoning tasks.
+- **High-Level AI Functions:** Use pre-built functions like `ChainOfThought` for complex reasoning tasks.
-- **Robust Error Handling and Retries:** Build resilience into your golem with built-in retry mechanisms to handle API rate limits and transient errors.
+- **Robust Error Handling and Retries:** Built-in retry mechanisms to handle API rate limits and transient errors.
-- **Extensible Architecture:** Easily expand your golem's capabilities by extending support for new LLM providers and features.
+- **Extensible Architecture:** Easily expand support for new LLM providers and features.

 ## Real-World Applications

-Your gollm-powered golems can handle a wide range of AI-powered tasks, including:
+`gollm` can handle a wide range of AI-powered tasks, including:

-- **Content Creation Workflows:** Generate research summaries, article ideas, and refined paragraphs for writing projects.
+- **Content Creation Workflows:** Generate research summaries, article ideas, and refined paragraphs.
-- **Complex Reasoning Tasks:** Use the `ChainOfThought` function to break down and analyze complex problems step-by-step.
+- **Complex Reasoning Tasks:** Use the `ChainOfThought` function to analyze complex problems step-by-step.
 - **Structured Data Generation:** Create and validate complex data structures with customizable JSON schemas.
-- **Model Performance Analysis:** Compare different models' performance for specific tasks to optimize your AI pipeline.
+- **Model Performance Analysis:** Compare different models' performance for specific tasks.
-- **Prompt Optimization:** Automatically improve prompts for various tasks, from creative writing to technical documentation.
+- **Prompt Optimization:** Automatically improve prompts for various tasks.
-- **Mixture of Agents:** Combine responses from multiple LLM providers to create diverse and robust AI agents.
+- **Mixture of Agents:** Combine responses from multiple LLM providers.

 ## Installation